 As a general rule, your image should never exceed 1MB in size.
 Image file sizes should be in the 70kb-400kb range.
 (1 megabyte = 1000 kilobytes)

-If your image is larger than 1MB when it comes out of the compressor.
-Check your image size choices or try a different file type (see above).
+Suppose your image is more significant than 1MB when it comes out of the compressor.
+Then, check your image size choices or try a different file type (see above).
 To put things in perspective, the average size of a whole website is only 4MB, so make the most of your limited space.

 It’s all too easy to fall into the trap of using the default file name from a camera or image download (e.g., IMG 1234).
 But this isn’t a smart idea.

 When it comes to SEO, it’s critical to choose relevant keywords.
 These Keywords will ensure that your site ranks higher in search results.
-Not only does Google crawl your website’s text, but it also looks for keywords in the file names of your images.
+This is because not only does Google crawl your website’s text, but it also looks for keywords in the file names of your images.

 This provides users with a faster loading experience by relieving your server of the stress of supplying images.
 CDNs also use device detection to assess the size and type of images shown to different devices.